Academic literature on the topic 'Brent (England). Social Services Department'

 Abstract:

 Medium-secure care services developed in England following the Butler report (Home Office & Department of Health and Social Security, 1975).
 They were established to address the major gap in provision between high-secure and local mental health services.
 However, the development of special secure services for offenders with a learning disability has largely been neglected (Snowden, 1995).
 People with learning disability who require secure in-patient care are often placed in remote and costly units because suitable local facilities do not exist.
-Such placements do not usually accord with user and carer wishes.
+Such placements do not usually accord with us

 APA, Harvard, Vancouver, ISO, and other styles